Forking in Short and Tame Abstract Elementary Classes: The U-Rank

 \dag\\

-We want to show that same rank extensions correspond exactly to non-forking when the $U$-rank is ordinal valued.
+We show that same rank extensions correspond exactly to non-forking when the $U$-rank is ordinal valued.
 One direction is clear from the definition.
-For the other, we generalize first order proofs to the AEC context; this proof follows the one in \cite{pillay}.
+For the other, we generalize first order proofs to the AEC context; our proof follows the one for \cite[Proposition 5.13]{pillay}.
 First, we prove the following lemma.

 \begin{lemma} Let $N_0 \prec N_1 \prec \bar N_1$, $N_0 \prec \bar N_0 \prec \bar N_1$, and $N_0 \prec N_2$ be models with some $c \in \bar N_0$.
 If

 then there is some $N_3$ extending $N_1$ and $N_2$ such that